ASAT: Adaptively Scaled Adversarial Training in Time Series: Experiments

 \subsubsection{Transformer}

 We also implement a six-layer Transformer~\citep{transformer} encoder model as a baseline.
-We concatenate the 12-slot and 20-day history input and add a special token \textit{[CLS]} before it to get a series $\vect{X}\in\mathbb{R}^{33\times 5}$.
-The data of \textit{[CLS]}, $\vect{X}[0,:]$, is treated as a trainable parameter of Transformer.
+We concatenate the 12-slot and 20-day history input and add a special token \text{[CLS]} before it to get a series $\vect{X}\in\mathbb{R}^{33\times 5}$.
+The data of \text{[CLS]}, $\vect{X}[0,:]$, is treated as a trainable parameter of Transformer and no adversarial attacks are conducted on this dimension.
 Before feeding input into Transformer, we first adopt one linear layer to project the inputs into a higher dimensional space.
-Then, we feed the output representation of \textit{[CLS]} of the last layer into a linear layer to regress the volume.
+Then, we feed the output representation of \text{[CLS]} of the last layer into a linear layer to regress the volume.
 The input size, hidden size, and output size are $200$, where the hidden states are split into $8$ heads.